Universal Declaration of Spiritual Rights (UDSR)

 Whereas a spiritual conception is crucial for the full commitment to these rights, freedoms and responsibilities;

-The World Association of Buddhism and the Buddhist Tribunal on Human Rights proclaim this UNIVERSAL DECLARATION OF HUMAN RIGHTS as the ideal or value to which all the peoples should aim, in order that both the individual and society be inspired, by promoting respect and the teaching of these freedoms and Spiritual Rights and by ensuring revolutionary actions for their effective implementation at international level.
+The Indian Buddhist Federation and the Buddhist Tribunal on Human Rights proclaim this UNIVERSAL DECLARATION OF HUMAN RIGHTS as the ideal or value to which all the peoples should aim, in order that both the individual and society be inspired, by promoting respect and the teaching of these freedoms and Spiritual Rights and by ensuring revolutionary actions for their effective implementation at international level.

 By being the unification of different ethical and spiritual traditions, the Maitriyana movement is committed to the creation and defence of a Universal Declaration of Spiritual Rights, so there is not only an ethical commitment with the human rights but also with the rights of animals and Earth.
 This implementation of the principles of the Middle Way is a commitment to the basic unity underlying all the differences between human beings, by recognizing the spiritual nature that is intrinsic to both humanity and the field of life.
 Therefore, the Buddhist Spirituality criticizes the inhuman treatment received by many peoples and many species of animals.
 Definitively, if the civilization continues attacking the world it will be nothing but a cancer that needs to be extirpated from the body of the Earth.
 Thus, the Maitriyana is a spiritual tradition that practices four metapolitical values: work for peace, fight for justice, support human rights and protect the planet.